-- Cognition and Learning linked to Access to Learning (PLLUSS) - Communication and Interaction linked to Communication and Relating & Interacting (PLLUSS)

-- Social, Emotional and Mental Health linked to Leisure & Well-being, and Independence (PLLUSS®) - Sensory and/or physical linked to Transitions and Leisure & Well-being.
+- Cognition and Learning linked to Access to Learning (PLLUSS) - Communication and Interaction linked to Communication and Relating & Interacting (PLLUSS) - Social, Emotional and Mental Health linked to Leisure & Well-being, and Independence (PLLUSS®) - Sensory and/or physical linked to Transitions and Leisure & Well-being.
+(PLLUSS®)

-All these areas are assessed using the Five areas for engagement - Anticipation, Realisation, Exploration, Initiation and Persistence.
+All these areas are assessed using the five areas for engagement - Anticipation, Realisation, Exploration, Initiation and Persistence.
 Engagement rose diagrams and bar graphs display the progress of students.
-Early Reading, Early Writing and Early Mathematics are monitored and skills focused on are related to those outlined in the Rochford review.
-Literacy and numeracy are mainly delivered through active learning sessions.
+Reading, writing and mathematics are assessed through the PLLUSS Assessment levels of Experiencing, Mastering, Achieving and Excelling as suggested through the Rochford review.
+Literacy and numeracy are delivered through active learning sessions.